Compositionally Safe Construction of Autonomous Driving Systems

-The crossing vista $vs = \langle q_e, q_F, q_A \rangle$ involves the ego vehicle approaching an intersection protected by a stop sign $o$ as illustrated in \autoref{fig:crossing-all-way-stop}.
+The crossing configuration $\cfg = \langle q_e, q_F, q_A \rangle$ involves the ego vehicle approaching an intersection protected by a stop sign $o$ as illustrated in Fig.~\ref{fig:crossing-all-way-stop}.
 We assume the intersection is \emph{all-way stop}, that is, all its entries are actually protected by stop signs.

 The \textsf{cross-stop} policy includes three phases.
 In the first caution phase, the ego vehicle approaches the junction such that to stop at position of the stop sign $\po{h}$.
 Then, in the second caution phase the ego vehicle waits at the stop position until (i) the intersection is clear of vehicles and (ii) ego is the earliest arrived among the waiting vehicles.
-Then, in the third progress phase, ego crosses the intersection by following its leading front vehicle $f$ from $F$.
+Then, in the third progress phase, the ego vehicle crosses the intersection by following its leading front vehicle $f$ from $F$.

 In order to specify and implement the condition (ii) above, we assume that $q_e$ includes a time variable $st_e$ (\textit{stop time}) that records the exact time when the vehicle stops.
-Also, we remind that the $\crossing$ relation holds for positions belonging to the same junction, as introduced in \autoref{sec:approach:maps}.
+Also, we remind that the $\crossing$ relation holds for positions belonging to the same junction, as introduced in subsection~\ref{sec:approach:maps}.

 The \textsf{cross-stop} policy is therefore formalized as follows: